 Why does autism affect four times as many boys than girls?
 Is autism in girls less common, are girls better at hiding it, or are they often excluded from studies?

-Nancy, age 13, is the only girl in her class of 12.
-She attends a private school for children with autism.
-At her pre-K through 12+ school there are about 2, maybe 3, girls in each class.
-Autism affects one out of every 68 children in America; four times as many boys than girls have some form of autism, and on the high-functioning end of the spectrum, there are 10 boys for every girl with autism.
+Nancy, then age 13, was the only girl in her class of 12.
+She attended a private school for children with autism.
+At her pre-K through 12+ school, there were about two, maybe three, girls in each class.

 What is autism?